-Situated out in the woods only a few kilometres from the city centre of Żagan, at Stalag Luft III you’ll find a number of recreations meticulously constructed to reproduce the camp in all its particulars.
-The watch-tower and barracks replicas are a bit chilling as are the guard posts and signs that read “Warning!!
-Upon entrance of this zone guard will shoot."
-The “Harry” Tunnel (the one used during the Great Escape) has an impressive recreation in the front courtyard completed by young engineering students sponsored by the EU.
+The museum is set in a socialist era building close to where Stalag Luft III once stood and this should be your first port of call.
+Head up the stairs where you’ll find a lady selling tickets and souvenirs.
+She’ll show you a short film on the history of the town and the camp before you can head off on your own.
+First of peruse the exhibits showing a variety of Stalag Luft III items found in the remains of the camp; service uniforms; plagues and memorials from survivor associations as well as a model showing how the camp looked.
+From there head outside where you’ll find a number of meticulously constructed reproductions of the camp.
+The watch-tower, guard posts and signs that read ‘Warning!!
+Upon entrance of this zone guard will shoot’ give you an idea of how the camp would have looked while the replica of the barracks, built from scratch in less than a fortnight by volunteers from the RAF contains more interesting exhibits and photographs of the prisoners.
+Outside again you’ll see a simulation of the ‘Harry’ Tunnel (the one used during the Great Escape) has been completed by young engineering students sponsored by the EU.
 The two prominent memorials in front will bring a sober reminder of the true purpose and symbolism of the camp.
 The first is a small memorial to the “Long March” in which the surviving prisoners were brutally forced to march through the snow west into Germany to evade the Russian advance.
 The second is a huge and heart-breaking sculpture of an emaciated starvation victim curled in the foetal position having succumbed to the deprivations of the camp’s environment.
 For those who haven’t seen the film, all but three of the escapees were recaptured and most were summarily executed.
 So, while it is an amazing and inspiring film and place to visit, don’t expect a happy Hollywood ending.